SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most common format is RFC 3339 / ISO 8601
 RFC 3339 is almost the same as ISO 8601

+## non-file formats

+### citations

+CSL|Citation Style Language
+CSL is a standard for describing citations.
+CSL has XML, JSON, YAML realizations.
+The CSL-processor is citeproc. citation-js is a npm module and CLI for citation magic using various different formats.

+## misc

+Material design pioneered describing colors on the same 100 (or sometimes 50) to 900 scale as font weights, which has been adopted by other things such as bootstrap, chakra.

 # culture